Majkiii101/Rent-Film-javaApp/README.md

 ![obraz](https://github.com/Majkiii101/Rent-Film-javaApp/assets/52582634/d35c6707-4096-46d5-ac7f-b0860ee8e48e)

-Before you start using application you have to click first "Dodaj potrzebne tabele" button so that app create necessary tabels to run propely.
+Before you start using application you have to click first "Dodaj potrzebne tabele" button so that app create necessary tabels to run properly.

 1. Logowanie - is used to sign in (there are two types of accounts: employee - already created (default login - 000000 / password - admin) and client - created in register menu by user)
 2. rejestracja - is used to sign up (there will be automatically generated ID number as your login)